GiselleNessi/cocina-recipes-app-manager/README.md

 in new file env.py:
 	import os
 os.environ["MONGO_URI"] = "mongodb+srv://root:r00tUser@myfirstcluster-naitp.mongodb.net/recipes_manager?retryWrites=true&w=majority"

-*NOTE* Formatting of connection string carefully.
-No <> around password, there are THREE places to insert the correct into in to the connection string.

 in app.py this will read the needed variables from the env.py file, created above):